aspose-words/Aspose.Words-API-References/english/net/aspose.words.reporting/reportingengine/buildreport/_index.md

 ---
 title: ReportingEngine.BuildReport
 second_title: Aspose.Words for .NET API Reference
-description: Populates the specified template document with data from the specified source making it a ready report.
+description: Populates the specified template document with data from the specified source making it a ready report in C#
 type: docs
 weight: 40
 url: /net/aspose.words.reporting/reportingengine/buildreport/